zilliztech/zdoc/docs/tutorials/faqs/faqs-authentication.md

 ## FAQs

-This topic lists the possible issues that you may encounter while authenticating your identity on Zilliz Cloud and the corresponding solution.

 ### What can I do if I forget the password used to connect to my Zilliz Cloud cluster?{#what-can-i-do-if-i-forget-the-password-used-to-connect-to-my-zilliz-cloud-cluster}